 Procedure: the file system does not delete and rather labels the file record in the MFT as unused and marks the file location in the MFT and Bitmap as released.
 The system also deletes the file entry from its directory.

 Recovery: the information about the deleted file (name, size, location) remains in the MFT.
-If the MFT record remains unchanged and the disk data is not overwritten, the chances for file recovery are 100%.
-Yet, if this record is deleted, it is still possible to find the file by its content with the help of the RAW-recovery method (recovery by disk contents bypassing the file system structure).
+If the MFT record remains unchanged and the data on the drive was not overwritten, the chances for file recovery are 100%.
+Yet, if this record was deleted, it is still possible to find the file by its content with the help of the RAW-recovery method (the analysis of the raw content of the drive for the presence of files of pre-defined types, bypassing the file system structure).

 Procedure: the file system wipes the beginning of the MFT only.
 The MFT tail remains unchanged.

 Recovery: the first 256 files lose their links to the MFT; thus, their recovery is only possible with the RAW-recovery method.
 Recovery chances for the files following these 256 files are up to 100%.